Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

+We now define the (time) fractional Fokker-Planck equation (FFPE) for SGD\footnote{Since this is a continuous time formulation, it is more accurate to call it a stochastic gradient flow, however the former is known to be reasonably well-approximated by the latter \citep{sgd_sde}.} as: Where the $X_m$ is dropped from the loss expression for simplicity.
+We note here that this equation itself does not directly describe ultra-slow diffusion (that is, where the displacement $R(t) \propto \ln t$).
+However, ultra-slow diffusion appears ``in the limit" of power law sub-diffusion \citep{Kochubei_2008}.
+A discussion of this as well as the role of the fractional derivative are given in in the appendix.

-Given a system which can be described by such an equation, one useful route of analysis is to attempt to find a steady state solution; that is, where the FPE equals 0.
-However, in our case, we run into difficulty since the diffusion coefficient should be a location dependent inhomogeneous diffusion tensor (that is, different dimensions have distinct diffusion coefficients).
-However as we will show in the next section, the geometry of the loss landscape allows us to approximate the diffusion coefficient as a scalar function.
+One might now try to modify this to a ``time-space fractional" Fokker-Planck equation to account for the potential super-diffusive behaviour early in training.
+However, we are interested in studying the steady states of the system, and under some very mild assumptions (namely that the probability distribution doesn't lose mass over training) the steady state of the system does not depend on this early stage of training, and can be captured by solving the given time fractional FPE (\citep{FFPE_inv_ss}, \citep{anom_diff_thermal}\footnote{The super-diffusive component matters for studying things like relaxation and crossover time.}).
+However, in our case, we still run into difficulty since the diffusion coefficient is a location-dependent inhomogeneous diffusion tensor (that is, different dimensions have distinct diffusion coefficients) instead of a single scalar.
+Luckily, as we will discuss in the next section, we are able to approximate the diffusion tensor as a single scalar function late in training.